-In the 12 months ended 31 December 2019, the Company did not change the method of determining the fair value of financial instruments measured at fair value, and there were no transfers of instruments between the levels of the fair value hierarchy; no changes were made to the classification of financial instruments.
+In the 12 months ended 31 December 2020, the Company did not change the method of determining the fair value of financial instruments measured at fair value, and there were no transfers of instruments between the levels of the fair value hierarchy; no changes were made to the classification of financial instruments.

-As at 31 December 2019 and 31 December 2018, the fair value of financial assets did not differ significantly from their book value.
+As at 31 December 2020, the Company was not a party to forward contracts.
+At 31 December 2019, the fair value of financial assets did not differ significantly from their book value.

 As at 31 December 2019 Balance sheet value PLN thou.
-Level 1 {i)} PLN thou.
-Level 2 ii) PLN thou.
-Level 3 {iii)} Financial assets valued at fair value through profit or loss Concluded forward contracts 276 - 276 - Total 276 - 276 - i. fair value is determined based on quoted prices offered for identical assets in active markets;
+Level 1:) PLN thou.
+Level 2 {ii)} PLN thou.
+Level 3iii) PLN thou.
+Financial assets valued at fair value through profit or loss Concluded forward contracts 276 - 276 - Total 276 - 276 - i. fair value is determined based on quoted prices offered for identical assets in active markets;